arkin-verma/love-chases/README.md

 # Love Chase - Level 1 and 2

 ## Prerequisites
-- Install Python 3.7 or Python 3.8 (For Mac/Windows respectively)
+- Install Python 3.7 or Python 3.8 (For Mac/Windows respectively).
+Download here: https://www.python.org/downloads/ (The specific release version doesn't matter, as long as it starts with 3.7 or 3.8)
 - Requires pygame, which is installed automatically

 ## Download
 - Download this file (click the green "Code" and then click "Download ZIP")

 ## Installation
-- Open Command Prompt (Windows) or Terminal (Mac) and type the following command:
+- Open Command Prompt (Windows) or Terminal (Mac)
+- Type `cd Downloads` (or `cd [wherever the ZIP file was saved]`) and press Enter
+- Type `cd love-chases-master` and press Enter
 `pip install -r requirements.txt`

 ## Running the Program